maagnaa/java-bootcamp/README.md

 Streams are wrappers around a data source, allowing us to operate with that data source and making bulk processing convenient and fast.

-A use case for streams is, for example, to do operations on an ArrayList without having to loop through said ArrayList.
+A use case for streams is, for example, to do operations on an ArrayList without having to loop through said ArrayList explicitly.

 #### Use case example